Skip to main content

 What This Means for Catano County Residents

-Catano, Puerto Rico has received an Air Quality Grade of D (44/100) based on a decade of EPA monitoring data.
+Catano, Puerto Rico has received an Air Quality Grade of D (44/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 52 falls in the "Moderate" range.

 Concerning trends show air quality has been declining, with the median AQI rising by 35 points over the monitoring period.
 This could be driven by increased development, wildfire smoke, or industrial activity.